Obesity -- Children and Teens

 Counseling and Support

-- Consider a weight-loss program and/or counseling.
+- A weight-loss program and active video gaming.
+Your child may also be referred to a therapist.
 This type of support may give your child insight into losing weight.
 Therapy that includes the whole family may also be helpful.

 - Ask friends and family members to support your child.
 Time and motivation will keep your child on track.